openstack/ironic-inspector/README.rst

     ironic-inspector-dbsync --config-file /etc/ironic-inspector/inspector.conf upgrade

-If you have previously run a version of **ironic-inspector** earlier than 2.2.0, to ensure your database will work with the migrations, you'll need to run an extra step before upgrading the database.
+If you have previously run a version of **ironic-inspector** earlier than 2.2.0, the safest thing is to delete the existing SQLite database and run ``upgrade`` as shown above.
+If you, however, want to save the existing database, to ensure your database will work with the migrations, you'll need to run an extra step before upgrading the database.
 You only need to do this the first time running version 2.2.0 or later.